 Featuring a fantastic look at the new character, Rivet, we’ve also got some incredible looks at gameplay, cinematics, and the vibrant world of Ratchet and Clank.

 On April 29, 2021, PlayStation released a brand-new State of Play showcase, which showed off an extended gameplay demo of Rift Apart.
 It features gameplay from both Ratchet and Rivet’s perspectives, while also showing off the impressive dimension hopping feature once again.

 What is Rift Apart about?

 Ratchet and Clank’s next big adventure is a canonical continuation of 2013’s Into The Nexus.
 It follows our titular heroes as they go dimension-hopping to take on an evil robotic emperor from another reality as he attempts to exterminate all organic life across the universe.
 Sounds exciting, right?

 Perhaps even more intriguing, though, is the addition of a new female Lombax resistance fighter.
-The currently-unnamed character remains shrouded in mystery, but players will be able to take control of her in the game, suggesting she’ll play an important part in the story.
+Rivet still remains somewhat shrouded in mystery, but players will be able to take control of her in the game, suggesting she’ll play an important part in the story.

 Rift Apart is a third-person shoot ’em up game that largely follows the same format as previous entries in the Ratchet and Clank series: Players will mow down enemies with overpowered guns while collecting bolts, upgrading weapons, and using fancy gadgets to complete levels.